cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 end;
 ```

 Using `verifySignature` ensures it is safe to call a remote function in the given processor.
-When `verifySignature` returns `false`, it may mean ony of these things:
+When `verifySignature` returns `false`, it means one of these situations happened:

 * the block being inspected is not a processor,
 * the processor doesn't contain code corresponding to the remote module, or the code is not compatible with an expected version (module signatures differ),